-In order to avoid senseless notifications, Checkmk has the capability of making various settings dependent on both the time of day or day of the week.
+In order to adapt the monitoring to the working rhythms of humans, and so, for example, to avoid senseless notifications, Checkmk has the capability of making various settings dependent on both the time of day, or day of the week.

 These time periods can then subsequently be used in the configuration.
 They are used in the following rules – among others.
 What these rules all have in common is that the application of time periods is optional, and that the time periods restrict the rules’ chronological operation range: